mohammedwasim1/Student-Peformance-Dashboard/README.md

 **Data cleaning**

-Performed a comprehensive range of data cleaning tasks (which includes but not limited to):
+Performed a comprehensive range of data cleaning tasks (which included but was not limited to):

 Providing contextual information to rankings, through replacing numbers with words.
 The columns Mother and Father educational attainment was provided a value from 0 - 4.
 Each number represented a range of values which shows the highest level of education attainment for each parent. i.e. 1 represented primary education.
 To provide better context to the dataset, the numbers were replaced with words to better describe the value.